"What?" he inquired, then offering up his suggestion of Il Fornaio.

 I am not sure how to describe the velvety texture and taste that can do these justice, but I could eat these every day (if I could afford it).

 Next came the mussels.
 These were really the only disappointment in my mind.
 The salsa on top was too much for a mouth full and the flavor just didn't measure up to the earlier dishes.
-The white on top are HUGE kernels of corn only found in Peru.
-They were very pretty and tasty, but didn't exactly blend with the other flavors.

 My dad ordered this amazing main course which I ate about half of.
 It was a sea food medley called the Macho, one of many classic Peruvian dishes and stews.
 Honestly, nothing I would have probably have ordered on my own.
 But the flavors here were also out of this world.
 I tasted tastes I have never tasted before!
 The menu described it as Roasted grouper with Manila clams, calamari, ají panca stew and green tamale cream.